 - Pizza – We have an amazing pizza culture in Argentina.
 You should try it at least once.
 One of the most popular pizza places in Buenos Aires are Guerrín and Kentucky.

 The best neighbourhoods to eat are Palermo and Belgrano, there are plenty of restaurants to choose.
 I know you probably think we eat meat all the time but it turns out there are a lot of healthy food restaurants so don’t panic if you’re vegetarian!
 Some of my favourite healthy restaurants are: Ninina Bakery, Green Eat and Birkin Café.
-I will write a post exclusively about places to eat in Buenos Aires so stay tuned.

 Where to shop